EconomicsObservatory/courses/README.md

 ## 🏔️ Scope

-Our data visualisation masterclass will take you from a being complete beginner to someone capable of designing and building stunning charts using cutting-edge tools, connected to live data.
+The course will take you from a being complete beginner to someone capable of designing and building stunning charts using cutting-edge tools, connected to live data.
 The course is designed to highlight the advantages and some caveats of using data visualisation for communicating information to a wide and diverse audience.
 It will also introduce some of our guiding principles for displaying data, focusing on transparency and how to select appropriate tools and methods for different datasets and contexts.

 Throughout the course, we will offer and support 3 routes up the data mountain: